-Cash Match: This may be money in the applicant's accounts designated for the project.
-It may be funds that have been received from another source when the grant application is submitted to the Minnesota Historical Society.
-Funds listed as anticipated should be relatively secure; keep in mind that one of the review criteria is the applicant's ability to complete and carry out the proposed program.
-Funds from the State of Minnesota may not be used as a match.

-IN-KIND MATCH: In-kind services are specific portions of staff salaries representing work that will occur on the project.
+- Cash Match: This may be money in the applicant's accounts designated for the project or it may be funds that have been received from another source at the time the grant application is submitted to the Minnesota Historical Society.
+Funds listed as anticipated should be relatively secure; keep in mind that one of the review criteria is the ability of the applicant to complete and carry out the proposed program.
+Funds from the State of Minnesota may not be used as a match. - In-kind Match: In-kind services are specific portions of staff salaries that represent work that will occur on the project.
 They cannot include general administration, grant administration, or audit costs.

-DONATED SERVICES: Donated services are provided by volunteers who are not paid by the applicant for their work on the project.
-The value of their services should be calculated based on their training and the work they provide for the project.
+In-kind time can not be substituted for paying prevailing wage rates. - Donated Services: Donated services are provided by volunteers who are not paid by the applicant for the work they do on the project.
+The value of their services should be calculated on the basis of their training and the work they provide for the project.
 If professional, technical, or clerical persons provide services in the area of their training for the project, calculate the value of their services at their usual hourly rate of pay.
-However, if the same people provide work outside of their training area, the value of their services must be calculated at the current state minimum hourly rate of pay.
+However, if the same people provide work outside of the area of their training, the value of their services must be calculated at the current state minimum hourly rate of pay.
+Volunteer time can not be substituted for paying prevailing wage rates.